hesselberthlab/lab-website-new/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-We are RNA biologists, technology developers, and data analysts focused on discovering and translating fundamental principles of RNA regulation.
+We are a research laboratory of RNA biologists, technology developers, and data analysts focused on discovering and translating fundamental principles of RNA regulation.

 A major effort in the lab is to **understand how RNA damage and repair are integrated with stress responses**